-They do have more trackers than Toyota, with some advertising trackers added.
-And while, the number of marketing technology connections is slightly less, we can see that they are on the Adobe marketing technology system.
-Which we know is an advanced technology system.
-And also a very expensive one.
-So, it seems appropriate that Audi use it, given they are also know for advanced technology.
+They have more trackers than Toyota, with some advertising trackers added.
+And while the number of marketing technology connections is slightly less, we can see they’re on the Adobe marketing technology system.
+Which we know is an advanced and expensive technology system.
+So, it seems appropriate that Audi use it, given they’re also known for advanced technology.
 And being expensive.

-Design-wise, it does exactly what it needs to.
-Like Toyota, they’ve clearly spent more time thinking about design and layout than the cluttered TV retailer stores.
+Design-wise, it does what it needs to.
+Like Toyota, they’ve clearly spent more time thinking about design and layout than the cluttered electronics store pages.
 Lots of images of the car itself.
 Lots of white space.
 They use short sentences and paragraph blocks.
-It’s easy to read, and smacks of simplicity and clean designs.
+It’s easy to read and smacks of simplicity and clean design.

-From a digital point of view though, they do use links to other sections.
-But, if we’re honest we found the interactivity of the page and site left us a little cold.
-Yes, we could follow the links to request a test drive, find a dealer and get a quote and find cars online.
-But this page is strangely functional, but overall a bit boring.
+On the downside though, we found the interactivity of the page and site left us a little cold.
+Yes, we could follow the links to request a test drive.
+Find a dealer.
+Get a quote.
+Find cars online.
+But this page is strangely functional, and overall a bit dull.

-Maybe that’s the brand identity Audi were going for?
+Maybe that’s the brand identity Audi was going for?

-But, we were trying to really what online shoppers do.
-And this jumping around approach feels more like online shopper behaviour.
+But, we were trying to follow what online shoppers do.
+And this jumping around approach is what they do.

-For televisions, our take-out was to get the basics right.
+For televisions, our learning was to get the basics right.
 Pick a few of the advanced options to highlight.
-But, really it’s going to price and extra services that sell the deal.
+But, really it will be price and extra services which seal the deal.

 With cars, it felt different.
 These are much more involved and tangible purchases.
-So, for selling high ticket products online like cars, there’s more opportunity to create a branded experience as part of the customer experience journey.
+So, for selling high ticket products online like cars, there’s more opportunity to create a branded customer experience.

-We touched on the marketing technology too, as we plan to cover that in a future guide.
-But we’re also thinking that with those advertising trackers in place, how long before we start seeing advertising for these products and brands in our social media feeds?
+We also touched on the marketing technology which comes with its own challenges.
+But we’re also thinking with all those advertising trackers, how long before we start seeing advertising for these products and brands in our social media feeds?

-And so curious in fact, that having visited their website, we’ve already seen two adverts for Starward whisky appearing on our social media feed this week.
+And so curious in fact, that having visited his favourite tipple’s website, we’ve already seen 2 adverts for Starward whisky appearing on our social media feed this week.